Table of Content

 ⭐️ Huevos al vapor (Steamed eggs)

 One of the most ingenious and bizarre ways to cook an egg.
-In a coffee cup, usually a greca, add eggs, butter, salt, and toppings like cheese or ham, then cooked on a antique coffee machine steamer for around 20 seconds.
+In a coffee cup, usually a greca, add eggs, butter, salt, and toppings like cheese or ham, then cooked on an antique coffee machine steamer for around 20 seconds.
 The rapid flow of steam cooks the eggs into a spongy, soft, buttery omelette.
 Order Huevos Al Vapor with Pan Chuzado, a bun steamed with another dose of butter using same coffee machine technique.
 Where to eat: Café El Polo

 ⭐️ Macana